 The Perfect Place for a News Junkie

-There is nothing quite like an all-news broadcast environment for a news junkie, and I’ve had the great fortune to be part of Saskatchewan’s largest commercial radio news organization for much of its life (and most of my career).
+There is nothing quite like an all-news broadcast environment for a news junkie, and I had the great fortune to be part of Saskatchewan’s largest commercial radio news organization for more than a decade.

 Rawlco Radio’s News Talk 980 CJME and News Talk 650 CKOM provided an incredible home for me to spread my wings and grow as a broadcaster.

 Over the course of nearly 13 years (October 2000 to October 2001 and August 2003 to May 2015), I found myself working in nearly every conceivable role at News Talk Radio; taking feeds on the desk, writing copy, anchoring scheduled newscasts and breaking news events, reporting, producing and hosting talk shows.
 Behind the scenes, I gained experience in radio programming, project planning, and team management.

 I’ve played key roles in a number of news coverage scenarios including election night broadcasts, AMBER Alerts, and severe weather events.
 I also was part of the team which planned and produced three successful “Saskatchewan Day of Caring” radio fundraising events in support of Red Cross relief efforts following the 2004 Asian tsunami, the 2010 Haitian earthquake, and the widespread flooding in Saskatchewan in 2011.

 Working at the Intersection of Traditional Broadcast and Digital Media